 The international non-proprietary names for pharmaceutical substances (INN names) recommended by the World Health Organisation (WHO) are commonly used in the package leaflets of medicinal products, pharmacopoeias, literature on medicines and customs tariff item lists.
 The cumulative INN list contains all INN names recommended by the WHO in alphabetic order in English.
-Recently added names can be seen with red font in the list.
+Recently added names are marked with blue background.

 Monograph names in the European Pharmacopoeia

 The list of valid monographies lists all monographies followed in Finland.
 The monograph names are listed in English, Latin, Finnish and Swedish.
 The names of homeopathic products are collected into a separate list at the end of the list of monograph names.
-The names of homeopathic products are listed in English, Latin, Swedish and Finnish, and an unofficial generic name in Finnish and Swedish.
-Recently added monographs are marked with red in the list.
+The names of homeopathic products are listed in English, Latin, Finnish and Swedish, and an unofficial generic name in Finnish and Swedish.
+Recently added monographs are marked with blue background.